Logo

 What if the conference has multiple tracks?

 Mainly I include the Research Track.
 If there is another major tracks that have many submissions each year, I will include it as a second track, such as the Short Paper Track and Industrial/Applied Track.
-Moreover, when I have the data, the "number of submission" means the number of reviewed papers, i.e., those desk-rejected or withdrawal papers are not counted.
+Moreover, when I have the data, the "number of submission" means the number of reviewed papers, i.e., those desk-rejected or early-withdrawal papers are not counted.
+For an event that has both long and short/poster papers (under a single track), if the number of full+short is comparable to this event's history number of accepted, I will count the short/poster papers.
+For example, if Conference X 2001 has 20 full papers, and Conference X 2002 has 10 full papers and 10 short papers, I will count the short papers.
+But if Conference X 2001 has 20 full papers, and Conference X 2002 has 20 full papers and 30 short papers, I will not count the short papers.

 What about those Journal-like Conferences?